CurtTilmes/raku-dbpg/README.md

 If you want a different type of conversion than those canned types, just exclude the default one and install your own as above.

+Note: I'm looking for better ways to arrange this -- comments (file an issue) welcome!

 Arrays
 ------